SEE IF YOU QUALIFY TO SUBSCRIBE

 Did you know?

-- In most cases community solar represents the only option for people to participate in solar energy.
-That because for various reasons (i.e the roof needs to be repaired or replaced, there are shading issues, the roof is simply facing in the wrong direction).
+- In most cases, community solar represents the only option for people to participate in solar energy.

-- Over the next three years it is expected that the U.S. community solar market will grow by another 3 gigawatts – that enough energy to power almost a half million homes
+- Over the next three years, it is expected that the U.S. community solar market will grow by another 3.4 gigawatts.
+That is enough energy to power 650,000 homes!